kshaaban-/ionic-durationpicker/README.md

 popupCancelButtonType | String (_'button-stable'_)             | CSS class(es) for the cancel button.

 ## Improvements
-- Include more formats (Hours, Days, etc...).
-- The component currently uses a `Date()` object to initialize the duration.
-Perhaps refactor that part... eventually!
+- Add a configurable max limit and force the full duration value to be under that limit.

 ## Contact
 For issues with this plugin, feel free to open an issue on GitHub.
 You could also reach out to me directly on [Twitter](https://twitter.com/KhalShaa)!